wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

       * Basic entitlement management
       * Entitlement management – separation of duties

-      * Risk level and risk detail fields are hidden to those with just the Azure AD Premium P1 edition.
+      * Risk level and risk detail fields are hidden to those with just the Entra ID Premium P1 edition.
       * Advanced detections (such as unfamiliar sign-in properties) not covered by license appear under the name Sign-in with additional risk detected.
       * Privileged identity management (PIM)
       <br /><br />